What do your customers value most about your offering? Low cost? Quality? Innovative technology?

 In this article, we’ve shown how with a small amount of research, a little self-reflection and rapid access to powerful real-time data, you can improve your business performance.
 Bain found that those companies scoring highly on more than six elements amongst 65% of respondents had an NPS that was 60% higher than those with no high scores.
 For us, this says that the value pyramid is something which no company can ignore.

-For a free consultation about how you can use Red Flag Alert’s data to develop your value proposition, get in touch with Richard West on 0344 412 6699 or email@example.com.
+For a free consultation about how you can use Red Flag Alert’s data, including our B2B prospecting tool to develop your value proposition, get in touch with Richard West on 0344 412 6699 or firstname.lastname@example.org.